targeted-DK/targeted-DK.github.io/_posts/Layer Normalization.md

 # Problems
 - Summed input for RNNs vary in length, making it difficult to apply.
 - Not applicable to online learning tasks / large distributed models with small mini-batches.
+- Gradients with respect to the weights in one layer are highly dependent on the outputs of the neurons in the previous layer especially if these outputs change in a highly correlated way.

 # Solutions
 - Does not use any dependencies between training cases as it estimates the normalization statistics from the summed inputs to the neurons within a hidden layer so the normalization